 In other cases, at least two identity tests, based on different analytical techniques, are required, one of which may be the check of the (relative) retention time(s) of the chromatographic method used for quantification.
 If necessary, refer to example chromatograms or spectra.
 For spectroscopic techniques, it is necessary to separate the active ingredient from other components of the formulation.
-Use standard wording wherever possible.
+Use standard wording according to the templates wherever possible.